 Offered: Spring.

-POL 318 - Crises of Liberalism (4)

-Liberalism is studied and critiqued as political philosophy and as creed: a liberalism of toleration/inalienable natural rights; a liberalism of autonomy/market choice; a liberalism of human development/capability.

-Prerequisite: POL 204 or consent of department chair.

-Offered: Fall.

 POL 330 - Jurisprudence and the American Judicial Process (4)

 Students examine and compare theories of law and legal reasoning, focusing on how judges determine what the law is and apply it to decide cases across different areas of law.